Necrospermia, also known as necrozoospermia is a sperm disorder characterized by the presence of dead sperm in the semen.

 What causes necrospermia?

-The term necrospermia refers to a sperm disorder where 85 percent of sperm present in the ejaculate are dead.
+The term necrospermia refers to a sperm disorder where more than 58% percent of sperm present in the ejaculate are dead.

-The factors leading to necrospermia are unclear yet, but the most common include:
+The factors leading to necrospermia are as yet unclear, but the most common include:

 - Radiotherapy or chemotherapy